RJauslin/rjauslin.github.io/_posts/2022-06-06-sequential_balanced.md

 ## Spread sampling

-To add the spatial component, we can simply add the spatial coordinates as a matrix to the argument `Xspread` of the function.
+To incorporate spatial distribution, we use geographic coordinates as a matrix to the argument `Xspread` of the function.
 Here `coord` is an output of the function `gCentroid` which is by construction an `S4` object.
 To get the `data.frame` that are encapsulated inside, we simply use the `@coords` operator.

 {% highlight r %}